Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters: Introduction

 \subsection{History}

-Cluster algebras were first introduced by Fomin and Zelevinksy in \cite{FZ1, FZ2, FZ3, FZ4}.
+Cluster algebras were first introduced by Fomin and Zelevinksy in \cite{FZ1}.
 In particle physics they can be used to study scattering diagrams (see work of Golden, Goncharov, Spradlin, Vergud, and Volovicha in \cite{GGSVV}).
 The structure of cluster algebras was first categoricalized independently by two teams in 2006: Buan, Marsh, Reineke, Reiten, and Todorov in \cite{BMRRT} and Caldero, Chapaton, and Schiffler in \cite{CCS}.
 The first team's construction provided a way to construct a cluster category from the category of finitely generated representations of a Dynkin quiver and the second team's construction related the category to a geometric model.
-This geometric model was extended to the infinity-gon by Holm and J{\o}rgensen and the completed infinity-gon by Baur and Graz in \cite{HolmJorgensen} and \cite{BaurGraz}, respectively.
+This geometric model on a polygon was extended to the infinity-gon by Holm and J{\o}rgensen and the completed infinity-gon by Baur and Graz in \cite{HolmJorgensen} and \cite{BaurGraz}, respectively.
+In \cite{FST}, Fomin, Shapiro, and Thurston expanded on \cite{CCS} and studies the relationship between triangulated surfaces and cluster algebras.
+We refer the reader to \cite[Chapter 4.1]{Am} for the state of the art at the time of writing.
 A continuous construction, both categorically and geometrically, was introduced by Igusa and Todorov in \cite{IgusaTodorov1}.
 Structures relating to clusters are still activity studied (\cite{example1,example2,example3,example4}).
-In particular continuous structures were studied by Arkani-Hamed, He, Salvatori, and Thomas in \cite{AHST}.
+In particular, continuous structures were studied by Arkani-Hamed, He, Salvatori, and Thomas in \cite{AHST} and by Kulkarni, Matherne, Mousavand and the author in \cite{KMMR}.